 "Which would be easy enough, if they'd stay still and fight," Blue says.

 Red sighs and sits in a patch of short grass, crossing his leg beneath him and drinking from Blue's water bottle.
-The other two sit in a rough triangle, Blue rubbing Squirtle's head.
+The other two sit in a rough triangle, Blue rubbing Squirtle's shell.
 "Pidgey aren't as aggressive as rattata," Red says.
 "Unless we find a nest and actually start messing with their eggs, they have no reason to stick around rather than just fly off if threatened."

 "Maybe we hold off on catching one for now?"
 Leaf says.